ctrahey/ctrahey/README.md

 - 🌱 I’m currently learning Multus, Rook, Ceph, Flink, TensorFlow, Scala, Calico, Kubernetes Networking
 - 💞️ I’m looking to collaborate on learning Flink, TF, or Scala
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/christrahey/)
+- 🏢 I work at AWS, but this GH account is for personal use (opinions are my own)
+- 🏒 🏂 🚴 🥁 ♟ 🗺 🏔 🏙 📈